am-gis/web-maps/README.md

 Steps to add a new web map (same process applies for updating an existing web map in this repository except start at Step 2):

-  1. Rename qgis2web folder appropriately and add to this repository (T:\github\web-maps)
+  1. Rename qgis2web folder appropriately for the project e.g. bheRenewablesWindFarmBatAnalysis
+  2. Upload the renamed folder to this repository [here](https://github.com/am-gis/web-maps/upload/main), or add it to the local clone repository saved on the T Drive here: T:\github\web-maps
+      - If uploading straight to GitHub repository, steps 3-5 will be completed automatically and you can skip to Step 6.
-  2. Once added/updated gh-pages will need to have changes committed.
-GitHub Desktop recommended for following steps.
-Can be downloaded here: https://desktop.github.com/
+  3. Once added/updated, the gh-pages branch will need to have changes committed.
+The following steps are performed on GitHub Desktop, which can be downloaded here: [GitHub Desktop](https://desktop.github.com/)
-  3. Commit changes to main with some description of activity e.g. "Added **webMapNameGoesHere**" or "Updated index.html for **webMapNameGoesHere**"
+  4. Commit changes to main with some description of activity e.g. "Added **webMapNameGoesHere**" or "Updated index.html for **webMapNameGoesHere**"
-  4. Once completed, push origin (Ctrl+P)
+  5. Once completed, push origin (Ctrl+P)
-  5. Switch to gh-pages branch and update from main Ctrl+Shift+U)
+  6. Switch to gh-pages branch and update from main Ctrl+Shift+U)
-  6. Again, once completed, push origin (Ctrl+P)
+  7. Again, once completed, push origin (Ctrl+P)
-  7. Close GitHub Desktop
+  8. Close GitHub Desktop

 It may take a moment to for changes to be reflected, but once the above steps have been completed, view web map at: am-gis.github.io/web-maps/**webMapNameGoesHere**